brandonb927/play/src/apps/pages/md/privacy.md

 # Privacy Policy
-Last Updated: Feb 11, 2019
+Last Updated: Aug 7, 2019

 We at Battlesnake (“Battlesnake,” “we,” “us,” “our”) know that our users (“you,” “your”) care about how your personal information is used and shared, and we take your privacy seriously.
 Please read the following to learn more about our Privacy Policy.
-By visiting or using the battlesnake.io website (the “Website”) or any other features, content, or applications offered from time to time by Battlesnake in connection therewith (collectively, the “Services”) in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy, and you hereby consent that we will collect, use, and share your information in the following ways.
+By visiting or using the battlesnake.com website (the “Website”) or any other features, content, or applications offered from time to time by Battlesnake in connection therewith (collectively, the “Services”) in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy, and you hereby consent that we will collect, use, and share your information in the following ways.

 ### I. What Does This Privacy Policy Cover?
 This Privacy Policy covers our treatment of personally identifiable information (“Personal Information”) that we gather when you are accessing or using our Services.
 This policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 We do not knowingly collect or solicit Personal Information from anyone under the age of 13 or knowingly allow such persons to register for the Services.
 If you are under 13, please do not attempt to register for the Services or send any information about yourself to us, including your name, address, telephone number, or email address.
 No one under age 13 may provide any Personal Information to us or on the Services.
 In the event that we learn that we have collected Personal Information from a child under age 13 without verification of parental consent, we will delete that information as quickly as possible.
-If you believe that we might have any information from or about a child under 13, please contact us at legal@battlesnake.io.
+If you believe that we might have any information from or about a child under 13, please contact us at legal@battlesnake.com.

 We gather various types of Personal Information from our users, as explained more fully below.
 We may use this Personal Information to personalize and improve our services, to contact users, to fulfill your requests for certain products and services, to analyze how users utilize the Services, and as otherwise set forth in this Privacy Policy.
 We may share certain types of Personal Information with third parties, as described below.